cloudthread/docs-api/reference/api-reference/README.md

 ## Event Overlay Ingestion

-Cloudthread can process webhook Events that can be overlayed on top of your Cost Views and Unit Metrics.
+Cloudthread provides the ability to send webhook Events that can be overlayed on top of your Cost Views and Unit Metrics.

 {% content-ref url="reference/api-reference/events.md" %}
 [events.md](reference/api-reference/events.md)